-If you do not include all of the necessary files in your scaled-down configuration of the SAS System, you might get unexpected results from your SAS application.
-To ensure that all of the necessary file resources are recorded, you must traverse every path in your SAS session that an end user of the scaled-down configuration should be able to traverse.
-(If you are running a SAS/AF application, you should exercise every possible path, including error conditions.)
-Otherwise, you might fail to include a necessary file in your run-time configuration of the SAS System.
-If you do not include all of the necessary files in your scaled-down configuration of the SAS System, you might get unexpected results from your SAS application. Δ
+If you do not include all of the necessary files in your scaled-down version of the SAS System, you might get unexpected results from your SAS application.
+To ensure that all of the necessary file resources are recorded, you must traverse $\it every$ path in your SAS session that an end user of the scaled-down version could traverse.
+(If you are running a SAS/AF application, exercise every possible path, including error conditions.)
+Otherwise, you might fail to include a necessary file in your run-time version of the SAS System.
+If you do not include all of the necessary files in your scaled-down version of the SAS System, you might get unexpected results from your SAS application. \triangle

 3 When you are finished with the SAS session, exit the SAS System.
-Be sure to remove the RTRACE and RTRACELOC option specifications from wherever you put them (for example, the SAS program item or SASV8.CFG file).
+Be sure to remove the RTRACE and RTRACELOC option specifications from wherever you put them (for example, the SAS program item or SAS configuration file).

-This procedure results in a list of the files (located in filename.ext) that the SAS System opened and closed during your SAS session.
+This procedure leaves you with a list of the files (located in filename.ext) that the SAS System opened and closed during your SAS session.

 You can use the COPYSAS autocall macro to create a batch program to copy this subset of files.
-This automates and simplifies the task of distribution.
+This makes the task of distribution automated and simple.

-To use the COPYSAS macro to create a copy script for a scaled-down configuration of the SAS System, submit a statement with the following syntax:
+To use the COPYSAS macro to create a copy script for a scaled-down version of the SAS System, submit a statement of the form where:

-%COPYSAS (copydir, rtracelog cpcmd scriptloc mkcmd
+%COPYSAS (copydir,rtracelog, cpcmd, scriptloc, mkcmd)